Flower Power – Warden healing guide (Dragonhold updated)

 - Whenever you critically heal an ally or damage a target, you spawn an hemoglobine ball at that location, restoring a lot of magicka to allies in a 6-meter radius as well as providing minor vitality to those allies.

-- Should be preferably used on both bars.
+- Can be used on one bar.

 - This is very strong in magicka groups, and can be used on multiple healers.